 Section 404 of the CWA prohibits the discharge of dredged or fill material into Waters of the U.S. (jurisdictional waters), including wetlands and streams unless authorized by the U.S. Army Corps of Engineers (USACE).
-Section 404 permits require water quality certification (WQC), as set forth in Section 401 of the CWA, prior to discharging fill materials into Waters of the U.S. The Proposed Action would avoid Waters of the U.S. (jurisdictional waters); Section 404 permitting and the Section 401 WQC would not be required.
+CWA Section 404 Nationwide Permits (NWPs) would be required for impacts to jurisdictional waters that are less than 0.5 acre.
+NWPs are issued by USACE to authorize the construction, expansion, or modification of certain activities that would discharge dredged or fill material into Waters of the U.S., provided the proposed activities meet specific criteria.
+A pre-construction notification may be required for 0.10 of an acre of impacts depending on the permit requirement.